hayleyw7/hayleyw7/README.md

 profit code school.
 Committed to accessibility and inclusivity.
   </p>
   <p>
-  Currently looking for a role, so please peruse my [resume & references](https://github.com/hayleyw7/resume/) if you're considering joining forces!
+  Currently looking for a new role, so please peruse my background & references if you're considering joining forces! [hayleyw7/resume](https://github.com/hayleyw7/resume/).
   </p>
   <p>
     <a href="https://www.linkedin.com/in/hayleywitherell/">